SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie squeezes me.
 "What'd you do next?"

-"I started to study, but quickly had to stop and help library patrons."

-"What did they want to read?"

-"They wanted to check out books about ponies falling down wells for some reason."

-"Hmm, that's an odd topic."

-"The strange thing was everypony wanted to read that.
-All day ponies kept coming in for that same type of book."
+"I started to study, but quickly had to stop and help library patrons.
+They wanted to check out books about ponies falling down wells for some reason.
+The strange thing was everypony wanted to read that.
+All day ponies kept coming in for that same type of book.
+It felt like half the town.

-"Oh, how many ponies visited?"

-"It felt like half the town.
 The library got more visitors today than it did in the last three months."

-"That's a lot of ponies.
-At least they want to read something, right?"

-"You're right, I shouldn't complain if they're reading."

 "What'd you do after they all left?"